Thermodynamic Consistent Description of Compact Stars of Two Interacting Fluids: The Case of Neutron Stars with Higgs Portal Dark Matter: Results

 \subsection{Radial Profiles and Mass-Radius Relation}

 By solving the structure equations for the chemical potentials, we can extract the radial profiles of the chemical potentials of the dark and visible sectors, as well as the DM and nucleon number densities ($N_{\rm DM}$ and $N_{\rm N}$, respectively) and the total mass of star.
 These are shown in the different panels of Figs.~\ref{fig:prof1} and \ref{fig:prof2}, where the results of the different columns correspond to DM particles masses of $M_{\chi}=100~$MeV, $M_{\chi}=500~$MeV, $M_{\chi}=1000$~MeV and $M_{\chi}=5000~$MeV.
 Note that the blue lines denote the DM and nucleonic matter mixed region and the red lines indicate the region where only nucleonic matter is present.
-These lines result from choosing two initial values for the chemical potentials for DM and nucleons, that is, $\mu_{\rm N}= M_{\rm N}+1.8$ and $\mu_{\rm DM}= M_{\chi}+0.1$ (in nucleon mass units).
+These lines result from choosing two initial values for the chemical potentials for DM and nucleons, that is, $\mu_{\rm N}= M_{\rm N}+1.8$ and $\mu_{\rm DM}= M_{\chi}+0.1$ (in nucleon mass units) \footnote{To calculate the structure equations wherever we need the interpolation of EoS we use a machine learning technique called {\tt Random Forest} algorithm to have a precise estimation of interpolated functions.}.

 As it can be seen in these figures, $\mu_{\chi}$ and $\mu_{\rm N}$ start from the mentioned fixed central values, vary with the distance to the center of the star and become constant when they reach $M_{\chi}$ and $M_{\rm N}$, respectively.
 In all cases shown, we obtain a DM core surrounded by nucleonic matter.
 The size of this core depends on the DM particle mass and the relation between the central chemical potentials.
 In particular, the larger the DM particle mass, the smaller the DM core.
 Note that if we had explored much larger values for the DM central chemical potential, we would have reached the situation where a DM halo is formed, as we will discuss later.
+The central chemical potentials ($ \mu_{\rm N} = M_{\rm N} + 1.8 $, $ \mu_{\rm DM} = M_\chi + 0.1 $, in nucleon mass units) are chosen to explore a realistic range for neutron star cores ($ \mu_{\rm N} \sim 1.5-2 \, M_{\rm N} $) and a perturbative DM contribution, reflecting possible DM accumulation scenarios.
+These values ensure a DM core, while larger $ \mu_{\rm DM} $ leads to halo formation (see Figs. \ref{fig:MR-tot} and \ref{fig:tidal}).
+Masses and radii are presented in physical units (solar masses and km) in Figs. \ref{fig:MR-tot} and \ref{fig:tidal}, converted from dimensionless solutions, with scaling independent of $ M_\chi $ to facilitate comparison.

 We also show the total mass of the star and the number densities in the third rows of the panels of Figs.~\ref{fig:prof1} and \ref{fig:prof2}.
 By increasing the DM particle mass from $100$~MeV to $5000$~MeV, a smaller core with DM forms for fixed values of the chemical potentials, since the blue region for DM shrinks and the red region for nucleonic matter expands, as seen in the radial profile of the mass $M(r)$.
 Moreover, the DM number density will be less than the one for nucleons by increasing the DM particle mass as shown in the last row of the panels of same figures as the end of the blue regions moves towards smaller values.
 These effects are due to the fact that by increasing the DM particle mass for fixed values of chemical potentials the EoS becomes dominated by the nucleonic part of the EoS.